cjavdev/Projects/Networking/networking-i.md

 ## Tools
-The internet network as we know it is a complicated beast.
+The internets network as we know it is a complicated beast.
 Since its inception many tools have been created for diagnosing problems and testing routing, connectivity and general network function.

 Before we get started lets download:
 * [nmap](http://nmap.org/download.html#macosx)